MaxSokolich/Magnetoacoustic-Microrobotic-Manipulation-System/README.md

 experimentation platform.
 It contains an embedded single board computer, a microscope, power supplies, power amplifiers, and control circuitry necessary for generating the complex magnetic fields neccesary for actuating a variety of micro robots.
 Custom control software is written in Python and C++ for handling live image feed from a microscope camera, custom tracking and detection algorthims, and outputting the control signals to the electromagnetic coils and acoustic transducers.
-Furthermore, the system is the first of its kinda to combine both magnetic and acoustic actuation methods into a single, stand alone, portable device.
 Many of the mechanical components can be 3D printed allowing others to build the device at a low cost.
 The device can be divided into three sections (Mechanical, Electrical, and Software)